 Healthcare in Bahrain

 Expats living in Bahrain now find a solid healthcare infrastructure with options for treatment in the public, quasi-public, philanthropic and private sectors.
-The island supports four state-sponsored hospitals, three private institutions and an assortment of clinics and maternity hospitals.
+The island supports an assortment of state-sponsored hospitals, private institutions and clinics and maternity hospitals.

 When compared to other destinations in the region, Bahrain has one of the largest health expenditures and is among the healthiest countries in the Gulf.

 That being said, the healthcare system in Bahrain still faces challenges.
 The economic boom has inspired a large population influx and the state must now take steps to address the high numbers of expats and migrant workers that have come to set up home in the archipelago.

 Furthermore, though many health workers are in fact foreigners or have been trained overseas, and do speak English, there still may be a language barrier to overcome if expats find themselves in an emergency.

 Public healthcare in Bahrain

 Bahrain has taken steps to provide nationals with free and heavily subsided healthcare.
 Expats can also access this service, and merely need to obtain a Population Registration Card (CPR).
 That said, services – including emergency services – are not free for expats.

 Though growing rapidly, the country's relatively small population means that long queues or delayed appointment times are a rarity in Bahrain.

 There are many good small public facilities, but Salmaniya Hospital in Manama is the best equipped and has all the services expected of a top world hospital.
 In the case of an emergency, this is often the best choice for treatment, even for those with private health insurance.

 Private healthcare in Bahrain

 Though the standard of care can be excellent in Bahrain, specialist treatment centres may be limited and it may be necessary to seek this outside of the country.

 Health insurance in Bahrain